jskov/action-nexus-publish/README.md

 The repository contains both `gradlew` and a build file with dependencies to junit and assertj.

 These are **only** used for development.
-They are not used in the execution of the action.
+They are not used in the execution of the Action.

 There are unit-tests which can be executed without context.
 And there is a single integration-test which uploads a bundle to OSSRH (this needs credentials, so can only be run manually by someone providing said credentials).